Losses/rune/README.md

 - **Language Requirement**: To facilitate clear communication across all developers, all contributions, including issues and pull requests, must be submitted in English.
 If you are not confident in your English proficiency, consider using a language model for assistance.
 - **Feature Requests**: As Rune is in the early stages of development, we are currently not accepting feature requests.
 - **Feature Implementation**: If you have a feature proposal, please reach out to the development team for a preliminary discussion to ensure it aligns with Rune's vision.
 - **Documentation**: Collaboration is conducted exclusively in English.
-While we do not accept pull requests for translating the README or other development documentation, contributions for translating Rune itself are welcome.
+While we do not accept pull requests for translating the README or other development documentation, but contributions for translating Rune itself are welcome.

 ## Acknowledgments